cortoproject/corto/runtime/src/vstore/README.md

     );
 }
 ```
-This is not massively impressive, as we are not actually writing any data.
+This is not massively impressive, as we are not actually writing the value of
+the object, only the metadata.
+Suppose we want to store the value of the object
-Suppose we want to store data in JSON, what code do we have to add to the
+serialied to JSON, what code do we have to add to the `onNotify` method that
-`onNotify` method that serializes the object data to JSON?
+serializes the object data to JSON?

 ##### A dirty little secret about mounts
-The answer is: no code at all.
+The answer is: not much.
 Mounts *inherit from subscribers*.
 Because they
 inherit from subscribers, they also inherit the capability to specify a contentType.
 Lets instantiate our mount, and specify a contentType using a configuration file.
 Create a file called `config.json`: